mrxanonymous007/api_avis_gastronomie_front_back/README.md

 ## Development server

 Run `ng serve` for frontend server.
 Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+The app will automatically reload if you change any of the source files.<br/>
 Run `nodemon server` for backend server.
 The app will automatically reload if you change any of the source files.